haptork/CsaranshDB/progress.md

 WIP:

-- Add information for morph. visualization to the DB.
+- ~~Add information for morph. visualization to the DB.~~
+- Add morph. visualization to csaransh.

 TODO: